 There are often provisions either in the governing documents or state statutes where professionals can be hired to be Board members when there are not enough owners that will volunteer.
 This is typically a very costly endeavor and should be avoided even if begging for volunteers is required; because paying a CPA, Attorney, and/or other professional’s rates for service to conduct the Association’s business can easily reach tens of thousands of dollars and more.

 Board members have a lot of responsibilities to the Community Association, and one of them is to carefully watch how every dollar is spent.
 It’s going to create a huge conflict of interest if you’re responsible for making decisions about how the community’s money is spent – and one of the options for spending that money is giving Board members a raise.

 Not only will you not be paid for the time and effort you put into being a Board member, you’ll also need to continue paying your own association dues and assessments.
 While waiving the dues might be a great way to motivate more homeowners to serve on the Board, it’s a huge conflict of interest.
 You wouldn’t want to vote on raising fees or implementing a new assessment if you knew you didn’t have to contribute to it yourself.
 It’s unfair to the other dues-paying members of your community.

 Payment Would Invite Scandal

 As a member of your HOA’s Board, you’re responsible for reviewing financials, forecasting budgets, and making decisions about how money should be raised and spent.
-If you’re being paid to make these decisions, your homeowners might worry about the interests that are driving your decisions.
+According to Invest Pro Properties If you’re being paid to make these decisions, your homeowners might worry about the interests that are driving your decisions.
 Are you doing what’s best for you or what’s best for the community?
 As a Board member, you are expected to put the community first.
 That might get tricky if your paycheck is tied to any outcomes, and it would be easy to question your motives.

 This Doesn’t Mean There Aren’t Benefits